behrendtio/pricing-api/README.md

 ## International Use Case (With Currency Conversion)
 All prices are in GBP.
 If we'd like to see the prices in different currency, we have to follow the steps below.

+I have implemented this in two different ways:
+A) Simple Approach
+B) Detailed Approach

+#### A) Simple Way
+Just pass the 3 letter currency code (ie. ISO 4217 code) with your request.
+See [sample input with currency data](./sample_input(currency).json) to get you started.

+You will see that ```order_total``` and ```vat_total``` will be calculated in the foreign currency.
+(Not the product prices and VAT)

+#### A) Detailed Way
+If you'd like to see the original prices alongside the currency converted you can go with this approach.

 For this use case, you will need to make the request from the shell.
 First run:
 ```
 python manage.py shell
 ```

-After the shell loads, we will need to input an order ID and user's native currency (3 letter code, eg: ISO 4217 code) in the payload to make this API work.
+After the shell loads, we will need to input an order ID and user's native currency (3 letter code, ie: ISO 4217 code) in the payload to make this API work.

 ```
 import requests